What causes shoulder pain?

 The bursa is a sac filled with lubricating fluid, located between tissues such as bone, muscle, tendons, and skin, that decreases rubbing, friction, and irritation.
 If the bursa becomes inflamed or irritated it is referred to as bursitis.
 It is often caused by overuse or repetitive movement in the shoulder.

-This can obviously happen in sports like tennis where the overhead serve is practiced on a repetitive basis.
+This can obviously happen in sports like tennis where People practice the overhead serve on a repetitive basis.
 But the condition can also be caused by other activities such as painting a ceiling.
 Even poor posture can lead to bursitis.

 Tendinitis occurs when the tendons of the rotator cuff become inflamed.